huxiaoyin708/huxiaoyin708.github.io/_pages/about.md

 ---

 - - -
-I am an associate professor in the School of Computer and Computing Science, Hangzhou City University, Hangzhou，China.
+I am an associate professor in the School of Mathematical Sciences, Shenzhen University, Shenzhen，China.
 I got my Ph.D. degree in the Academy of Mathematics and Systems Science, Chinese Academy of Sciences in 2021.
 I got my B.S. in Mathematics and Applied Mathematics from Zhejiang University in 2016.

 <!-- [中文主页](http://person.zucc.edu.cn/details?teacherId=8296) -->